danluchin1/spring-frameworks-apps/readme.md

 Response:

-* HTTP Status: 201 Created
+* HTTP Status: 201 Created - product was successfully created

 * Returns the created product with generated ID